AyTIDa1165/StickMan-Game/readme.md

 # Project Overview

 This JavaFX-based game combines platform travel, token collection, character selection, and theme switching to create an engaging gaming experience.
-The project implements various principles of Obeject Oriented Programming (OOPs) to enable different aspects of gameplay, such as tokens, themes, characters, hitpoints, game statistics, and game mechanics.
+The project implements various principles of Object Oriented Programming (OOPs) to enable different aspects of gameplay, such as tokens, themes, characters, hitpoints, game statistics, and game mechanics.

 ## How To Play